steveloughran/cloudstore/README.md

 1. the program waits for everything to complete.
 1. Source and dest FS stats are printed.

-This is not discp run across a cluster; it's a single process with some threads.
+This is not `distcp` run across a cluster; it's a single process with some threads.
 Works best for reading lots of small files from an object store or when you have a mix of large and small files to download or uplaod.